chasseurmic/TWRCharts/README.md

 ### Creating the chart view

-Just declare a ```TWRChartView``` property in your header file and instantiate it as you would a normal view by defining its frame rect.
+Just declare a ```TWRChartView``` property in your header file and instantiate it as you would do with a normal view by defining its frame rect.
 Then just add it to your controller's view hierarchy.

 ```objc
 // Chart View